 Stormwater quantity management strategies may include rainwater re-use, minimisation of impervious areas or incorporation of permeable pavements.
-Rectification/augmentation of existing drainage infrastructure may also minimise the impacts of development.
+Rectification/augmentation of existing drainage infrastructure in Kooringal Rd, Hammond Ave or Gillard Rd may also minimise the impacts of development.

 Inter-allotment drainage will be required.
-It is envisaged inter-allotment drainage (within an easement) would be located parallel to the southern site boundary.
+It is envisaged inter-allotment drainage (within an easement) would be located parallel to the northern site boundary.
 The site's piped stormwater drainage system shall be sized to accommodate the 1 in 20 year ARI.
 Overland flow paths shall be design so that they protect proposed buildings and the lands to north from flooding due to the 1 in 100 year ARI storm.
-Future development of the lands to the south may need to be considered when selecting flow paths.
-Figure 1.0 show the proposed location of an easement for inter-allotment drainage.
+Future development of the lands to the north needs to be considered when selecting flow paths.